Fight and Win a Pregnancy Discrimination Case Against Your Employer

 - Launch a lawsuit if there is enough evidence to proceed

 If the EEOC decides not to prosecute your case, it can still issue you with a Letter of Permission To Sue, giving you the right to contact a discrimination lawyer and launch a private lawsuit.
-DoNotPay is your best resource for getting the process started with the EEOC!
+DoNotPay is your best resource for !

 What Can DoNotPay Do To Help?